meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 <img width="500px" src="/simple-todos/assets/step01-dev-tools-mobile-toggle.png"/>

-Click on it and then select the phone that you want to simulate and in the top nav bar.
+Click on it and then select the phone that you want to simulate from the top nav bar.

 > You can also check your app in your personal cellphone.
 To do so, connect to your App using your local IP in the navigation browser of your mobile browser.
 >